boa-dev/boa-dev.github.io/blog/boa-release-21/index.md

 ### Runtime functionality

-The `boa_runtime` crate was initially meant to contain functionality that was not meant to exist in the core engine, primarily our console implementation.
-Noticeably, we have since added more runtime features to the crate with more expected in the next release.
+The `boa_runtime` crate was initially meant to contain functionality that was not meant to exist in the core ECMAScript implementation, for instance the console implementation.
+Noticeably, we have since added more runtime features to the crate with even more features expected in the next release.

 Our current plan is if there is enough interest and the crate becomes too large, we will split `boa_runtime` into it's own repository.
-If you are interested in implementing any runtime features, feel free to reach out.
+If you are interested in implementing any runtime features or contributing to a runtime, feel free to reach out.

+### Continuing improvement of performance

+As mentioned on previous release posts, we will continue to further work on improving Boa's overall performance.

 ## How can you support Boa?